 It also removes the notion of naive datetimes: each

-DateTime instance is timezone-aware and by default in
+DateTime instance is timezone-aware and by

 UTC for ease of use.